1. Commitment and Expectations

 - keeping you up to date with the latest theories and approaches in social work

-- a chance for you to develop of other skills, such as teaching and supervising
+- a chance for you to develop of other skills, such as teaching and mentoring

 - having additional resources to enable the further development of agency practice